LogtalkDotOrg/logtalk3/tools/help/NOTES.md

 Experimental features
 ---------------------

-When using Ciao Prolog, ECLiPSe, LVM, SICStus Prolog, SWI-Prolog, Trealla Prolog, or XSB as the backend, `apis/1` and `handbook/0-1` predicates are made available.
+On POSIX systems, when using Ciao Prolog, ECLiPSe, LVM, SICStus Prolog, SWI-Prolog, Trealla Prolog, or XSB as the backend, `apis/1` and `handbook/0-1` predicates are made available.
 These predicates open inline, respectively, the Texinfo versions of the Handbook and the APIs documentation.
 The optional argument is a topic to search, which can be an atom, a predicate indicator, or a non-terminal indicator.
 Some examples:

 	| ?- help::handbook.